 “Des peintures qui s’envolent dans le ciel de Saint Louis, des objets qui emportent leur histoire… Le temps est passé trop vite à Waaw!
 J’ai aimé ce lieu paisible, propice à la création, les rencontres et les amitiés partagées.”

 Waaw is not just a place to stay.
 It is a non-profit, dedicated, planned residency programme, including orientation and assistance.
-Having 6 years' experience of hosting artists in Senegal, we pay special attention to project content and providing a quality experience.
+Having over 10 years' experience of hosting artists in Senegal, we pay special attention to project content and providing a quality experience.

 Workshops or private classes in silver jewellery making, textile dyeing, glass painting, drumming and dance as well as language courses (French, Wolof, Pulaar) can be arranged.